gvwilson/thirdbit/src/fiction/in-heck/index.md

 full of people as smart and as talented as she was.
 He'd known since their first conversation about books at Special Leaf's that she would be going some day.
-He just wished that day wasn't getting closer quite so fast.
+He just wished that day wasn't approaching quite so fast.

 He jumped slightly when pebbles rattled softly on his window.
 "'Bout time," he muttered,